betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingCuratedContent.md

 5. If it is a publication, it can start with "The *title of article* article, published in the *journal name* in *alphabetic month, year*, explores....".
 For ex: The *Best Practices for Scientific Computing* article, published in the *PLOS Biology journal* in *Jan 2014*, explores etc.

 #### Resource Table declaration
 Following the deck, is the main body of the article.
 The resource table is placed at the *start* of the main body of the article.
 The table ensures consistency across all the curated content articles.
 It highlights the important links in the article.
 Resources pointed by the curated content article can be of 7 types.
-The content of the table will be different for each resource, as described below.
+The content of the table will be different for each resource type, as described below.

 ###### Book
 Resource information | Details
 :--- | :---
-Book title | Name of the book with hyperlink from a neutral non-vendor website. *Format: [name of the book](url for book)* Authors | Author names in the following format with hyperlink from a  neutral website, if available. *Format: [firstname lastname](url for author1), [firstname lastname](url for author2)*
+Book title | Name of the book with hyperlink from a neutral non-vendor website, *Format: [name of the book](url for book)* Authors | Author names in the following format with hyperlink from a  neutral website, if available. *Format: [firstname lastname](url for author1), [firstname lastname](url for author2)*
 Publication | Year, ISBN numbers (multiple ISBN number may be available such as ISBN-10 and ISBN-13). *Format: year, ISBN1, ISBN2, ISBN3*)